It really helps to have a naming system for named objects, including:

 Several people have asked about inexplicably large files.

 I’ve seen unusually large CAD .dwg files.
 I had the same problem when a colleague stumbled onto a solution that greatly helped me.
 Open the drawing….wblock, click on “Entire Drawing” and save it.
-I had a simple file that [...]
+I had a simple file that was 73mb and [...]